ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 The contents of these files will remain unspecified, but may be used by other systems which utilize this convention to make them more efficient.

-Consider the plugin example, for each marker file discovered, you must parse a `package.xml` to get the location of one or more `plugin.xml` files and then parse them.
+Consider the plugin example, for each marker file discovered, you must parse a `package.xml` file to get the location of one or more `plugin.xml` files and then parse them.
 You could conceivably put the locations of the those `plugin.xml` files into the marker files to prevent the need for parsing the `package.xml` at runtime, potentially saving you some time.
 The nice thing about this is that if you don't want to parse the marker file, then you can still parse the `package.xml` file and find the `plugin.xml` files that way.
 This is a good model to follow, feel free to optimize by placing domain specific information into the marker files, but you should avoid making it required to get the information.